cucumber-ltd/cucumber-pro-json-reporter/README.md

 If that works, remove the generated `README.md.asc`.
 You're ready to release:

+### Update the version number

+* Update `pom.xml` to `[desired version]-SNAPSHOT`.
+(It usually has the right number unless you're making a major or minor release).
-Make sure the version number in `pom.xml` is `[desired version]-SNAPSHOT`.
-If not, modify it and commit the change.
+* Update the version number in `src/test/resources/io/cucumber/pro/README.md`

-Update `CHANGELOG.md`.
+* Update `CHANGELOG.md`.
 Remove any empty sections for the released version.
 Update diff links.

     mvn release:clean
     mvn --batch-mode -P release-sign-artifacts release:prepare